Close

 Director & Accredited Family Law Specialist, Page Provan Brisbane, Qld

 Stephen is a Fellow of the International Academy of Family Lawyers and of the Academy of Adoption and Assisted Reproduction Attorneys.
 He is an international representative on the ART Committee of the American Bar Association.
+He is the Secretary of the Fertility Society of Australia and New Zealand.

 Who Should Attend?